 The Wheatsheaf doesn't host weddings but would make a swell spot for a reception dinner, with bespoke banquets including whole hogs for a rollicking rural send-off.
 Guests at Cotswolds-fan Kate Moss' nuptials bedded down here, and it would also be stylish for a stag or hen do.
 If you're planning a smaller special evening, ask the hotel to have a bottle of champagne waiting in your room.
 You can even order flowers through local firm Eden Florist, and they'll be prettily arranged for when you arrive.

 At the hotel

 Our favourite rooms

 Once a piggery, Excellent Room 9 flaunts high ceilings and original stone walls.
 Very Good Room 6, in the former stable block, mixes masculine black suede and tweed, and Excellent Room 1 boasts a blissful freestanding bath.
 For garden access, opt for feminine Excellent Room 11.
 A few of the rooms have the bath tub or shower at the end of the bed; ask when booking if you'd rather have an ensuite.
 Tip: if you're lugging lots of luggage, ask for a room with a wardrobe or chest of drawers – they don't all have them.

 Shooting – of the real and clay-pigeon variety – is up for grabs near this rustic retreat, and if you bring your own rifle there's a gun cabinet for storing it safely.
 Pack country clobber for hearty walks.

-Canine companions can stay in the three larger ground-floor rooms (10, 11 and 12) for £10 a night, with dog beds, bowls and treats provided.
+Canine companions can stay in Very Good or Excellent rooms for £10 a night, with dog beds, bowls and treats provided.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Cotswolds.